Affiliate links on Android Authority may earn us a commission. Learn more.

-If you want a little bit more of a punch to your folding phone, don’t forget that Samsung launched its Galaxy Z Fold 3 this year, too.
+If you want a little bit more of a punch to your folding phone, don’t forget that Samsung launched the Galaxy Z Fold 3, too.
 It’s eye-wateringly expensive at $1,800, but it’s a perfect example of Samsung going all-out.
 You’ll find a substantial 7.6-inch internal display, an under-display selfie camera, and up to 512GB of storage.

 What reviewers are saying about the Samsung Galaxy Z Flip 3